-An anti-inflammatory smoothie with beets, ginger, turmeric, and strawberries boosts your immune system and helps ease all the bloat.
+An Anti-Inflammatory Smoothie recipe with beets, ginger, turmeric, and strawberries boosts your immune system and helps ease inflammation.

 I made this smoothie because I was bloated.